-To learn more about Ravti and how Building Engines plans to move forward with this innovative technology, please join our webinar on January 26 at 2pm EST.
+To learn more about Ravti and how Building Engines plans to move forward with this innovative technology, please watch our on-demand webinar.

 Ravti develops software that digitizes HVAC equipment and activity for CRE properties.
 The company’s software manages all HVAC maintenance programs, emergent repairs, scheduled repairs, capital replacement and capital expenditure management, enabling property owners and real estate organizations to reduce deferred maintenance issues in triple net properties that can delay leasing, improve asset visibility and the bottom line, by extending equipment useful life and decreasing capital expenditures, all while improving staff productivity.

 About Building Engines